Frank Hamblen

 Frank Alan Hamblen II (April 16, 1947 – September 30, 2017) was an American basketball coach and scout.
 He played college basketball at Syracuse.
-He died in San Diego on September 30, 2017.
+He served as an NBA coach for various teams from 1969 to 2011, including stints as the interim head coach of the Milwaukee Bucks (1991–1992) and the Los Angeles Lakers (2005).

 Early life

 Born in Terre Haute, Indiana in 1947, Hamblen graduated from Garfield High School in Terre Haute in 1965.
 As a Sophomore, he was a reserve guard on the 1963 IHSAA State Finals team that was defeated by South Bend Central, 72–45 in the first game of the semi-final round.
 He finished as the Purple Eagles' #3 scorer behind 3-time All-American Terry Dischinger and Hall of Famer Clyde Lovellette.
 Hamblen was recognized among the top 12 high school basketball players in Indiana and 25 years later was named to the Silver Anniversary Team in 1990 by the Indiana Sports Hall of Fame.

 College career

 Hamblen graduated from Syracuse University in 1969.
 On the Syracuse Orange men's basketball team, Hamblen earned three letters and was team captain as a senior.
 Hamblen averaged 4.6 points per game as a senior.